AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 The lateral raise belongs in the isolating exercise category because only the shoulder joint is mobilized.
 As a consequence, the elevations do not recruit much muscle except the lateral part of the deltoids.
 This elevation of the arm is not very common in sports or in daily life, which explains why the role of the middle part of the shoulder is mostly aesthetic.
 The nice curve it provides justifies making the lateral raise the first exercise whenever shoulders are trained.

-**How to do it** - Grab two dumbbells or the handles of a cable or a machine.
+**How to do it**:
+  - Grab two dumbbells or the handles of a cable or a machine.
 Raise your arms up while keeping them as straight as possible.
 At all times, keep them in line with your body. raise your arms until they are parallel to the floor.
 Stop for one second, bring your arms down, and repeat the movement slowly.
 The lateral raise can be performed with dumbbells, a machine, or a cable.
 Analyze the advantages and disadvantages of each version presented later in this section to choose the one that suits you best.

-**Pro**
+**Pro**:
   - Because the deltoids are very isolated muscles, they are conducive to drop sets when people want to work them deeply.
 You do not have to worry about any other muscle wearing out before the deltoids.
 As explained in part I, a descending set allows you to continue a set once you have reached fatigue without having to cheat.
 It involves briefly stopping the movement to rapidly remove around one third of the weight you are using and immediately resume your set.
 This allows you to continue the exercise and keep the muscle burn going.
 You can drop the load once or twice depending upon the level of muscular intensity you want to reach (the more drops you do per set, the more intense it   is for your muscles).

 **Cons**